nglviewer/nglview/README.md

 ![nglview](nglview.png)

 An [IPython/Jupyter](http://jupyter.org/) widget to interactively view molecular structures and trajectories.
 Utilizes the embeddable [NGL Viewer](https://github.com/arose/ngl) for rendering.
+Support for showing data from the file-system, [RCSB PDB](http:www.rcsb.org), [simpletraj](https://github.com/arose/simpletraj) and from objects of analysis libraries [mdtraj](http://mdtraj.org/), [pytraj](http://amber-md.github.io/pytraj/latest/index.html), [mdanalysis](http://www.mdanalysis.org/).

-Very much work in progress.
+Work in progress but usable.
 Please contact us if you want to take part.
 Should work with Python 2 and 3.
 If you experience problems, please file an [issue](https://github.com/arose/nglview/issues).

 Table of contents